A Journey Through History: Exploring Castles and Samurai Legends

 Walking Nobunaga’s Path: The Complete Guide to Kiyosu

-For those looking forward to the 2026 Taiga drama “Toyotomi Brothers!”—officially titled “Brothers in Arms” in English—this is for you.
-Nakamura Ward in Nagoya City is known as the “starting point of the story,” where the Toyotomi brothers are said ...
+Brothers in Arms Pilgrimage: Nagoya Nakamura Walking Guide For those planning a visit inspired by the 2026 Taiga drama "Toyotomi Brothers!" (officially "Brothers in Arms")—this guide is for you.
+Nakamura Ward in Nagoya City is known as the “starting point ...

 Nagoya Castle – Table of Contents